-The track starts at the Cooks River in Tempe and follows the coastline west of the airport going south where it crosses the Georges River into the Sutherland Shire.
+The track starts at the Cooks River in Tempe and follows the coastline west of the airport going south, crossing the Georges River into the Sutherland Shire.

-Before arriving in Cronulla, you can extend this bike ride by cycling north to Kurnell via Captain Cook Drive, which is a fantastic detour.
+Before arriving in Cronulla, you can extend this bike ride by cycling north to Kurnell via Captain Cook Drive, which is a great detour.

 11. Prospect Reservoir Loop